rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.md

  - can be resource-heavy, especially for a laptop
  - may be overwhelming to new users (but has good documentation and tutorials)
+ - Jupyter notebook support requires the premium version of PyCharm, making it inaccessible to newcomers

 [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://code.visualstudio.com/docs/languages/python): A lightweight, highly customizable IDE.